tommygustafson/indiana-jones-altar-pi-pico/README.md

 This is the code that connects the PN532 RFID reader, activates the linear actuator and can also communicate with other devices with RFM69 packet radio

 Plan for all devices to run on Raspberry Pi Pico (RP2040) based boards with RFM69 packet radios, currently using:
-Adafruit Feather RP2040 RFM69 Packet Radio (868 or 915 MHz)
+Adafruit Feather RP2040 RFM69 Packet Radio (868 or 915 MHz) and allows for STEMMA QT expansion
 - https://www.adafruit.com/product/5712
 - Guide: https://learn.adafruit.com/feather-rp2040-rfm69